piesikot/piesikot/README.en.md

 #### 📜 License

-The project is distributed under the MIT License.
+This project is distributed under a **proprietary license**.
-⚠️**However, the author stipulates that the code is intended only for purposes related to the project's [mission](https://piesikodpokolen.pl/mission.html)!**
+⚠️ **The author reserves that the code may be copied, modified, and shared only for purposes aligned with the [project mission](https://piesikodpokolen.pl/mission.html).**
+Any other use is strictly prohibited.

 ---